HarshiChandrafari/Email_management_college_HOD/README.md

 * Recall: 0.96

-## Model Fine-Tuned
+## Model Fine-Tuned for classification
 The data pre-processing was the same as for the model made from scratch.
 The data was then tokenized using BertTokenizerFast.from_pretrained('bert-base-uncased').
 Since BERT has a fixed input size, we set a maximum sequence length (`MAX_LEN`) of 512 tokens to ensure that our input data fits within the model's constraints.
 In addition to tokenization, we created attention masks to differentiate between actual tokens and padding tokens, enhancing the model's focus during training.

 We used the BERT model for sequence classification tasks.
 The model, instantiated using `BertForSequenceClassification,` is specifically designed to handle classification with multiple labels (in our case, four).
 The reason for choosing the BERT model for the fine-tuning model is that it is an effective model for text classification due to its bidirectional processing, which captures context from both sides of a word, enhancing semantic understanding.
 Its pre-training on large datasets allows for fine-tuning specific tasks with smaller datasets, and in our case, we had a small dataset.

-We initially trained for 10 epochs and the results were not satisfactory therefore we increased the number of epochs to 20
+We initially trained for 10 epochs, and the results were not satisfactory; therefore, we increased the number of epochs to 20

 Final Results: